St. Augustine's Falcons

-The St. Augustine's Falcons are the athletic teams that represent St. Augustine's University, located in Raleigh, North Carolina, in NCAA Division II intercollegiate sports.
-From 1933 until 2024, the Falcons competed as members of the Central Intercollegiate Athletic Association for all 13 varsity sports.
-In December 2024, the CIAA indefinitely suspended Saint Augustine's for noncompliance with NCAA and CIAA requirements, and revoked its membership in June 2025.
+The St. Augustine's Falcons were the athletic teams that from 1933 to 2024 represented St. Augustine's University, located in Raleigh, North Carolina, in NCAA Division II intercollegiate sports.
+During their history, the Falcons competed as members of the Central Intercollegiate Athletic Association for all 13 varsity sports.

+Record

 Saint Augustine's holds the distinction as the most decorated Division II athletics program, with a record 37 NCAA team titles and 265 individual titles.
 This also places them as the fourteenth-most productive athletics program across all three divisions.
 All of those championships have come in either men's indoor (13 team, 75 individual), women's indoor (6 team, 41 individual), men's outdoor (14 team, 105 individual), or women's outdoor (4 team, 44 individual) track and field.

+Discontinuation of programs

+In December 2024, the CIAA indefinitely suspended Saint Augustine's for noncompliance with NCAA and CIAA requirements, and revoked its membership in June 2025.
+Saint Augustine's filed for Chapter 11 bankruptcy on April 27, 2026 due to its severe fiscal crisis.
+It additionally halted efforts to continue as an accredited institution, and reverted to unaccredited status after May 15.